oceanBlueCoder/prediction-validation/README.md

 2) Calculate the following 2 items for each hour, and store them in a hash:
 a. the total error
-b. the number of valid entries for each hour.
+b. the number of valid entries.
 Those entries with both actual and predicted prices are considered valid.

 3) For the first sliding window, sum up the errors in all hours, divided by the number of valid entries.